AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/directives-for-error-handling.md

 When "Automatically complete execution" is turned off, the run is marked as "Warning". ![](assets/break-directive-350x241.png)

 However, there are some exceptions to executions being stored under Incomplete Executions and with some error types, the auto-retry of a scenario execution is not possible.
-For more information, see [Allow storing incomplete executions](../../workfront-fusion/scenarios/scenario-settings-panel.md#allow) in the article [Scenario settings panel](../../workfront-fusion/scenarios/scenario-settings-panel.md).
+For more information, see [Allow storing incomplete executions](../../workfront-fusion/scenarios/scenario-settings-panel.md#allow) in the article [The scenario settings panel in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-settings-panel.md).

-For additional information, see [Advanced error handling](../../workfront-fusion/errors/advanced-error-handling.md).
+For additional information, see [Advanced error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/advanced-error-handling.md).